OmeshThokchom/N7speech/README.md

 - For **macOS** and **Windows** users, make sure your Python environment and audio drivers are set up correctly for `sounddevice` and `torch`.
 - For **GPU acceleration**, ensure you install the correct version of `onnxruntime-gpu` and have compatible CUDA drivers (on supported hardware).

+## Requirements

+- Python 3.7+
+- onnxruntime **or** onnxruntime-gpu (for GPU acceleration, highly recommended for fast transcription; e.g., 20s wav in ~110ms)
+- numpy
+- librosa
+- torch
+- sounddevice

+## Model and Vocab

+Place your ONNX model as `model.onnx` and vocabulary as `vocab.txt` in the working directory.

+## License

+MIT License